-A number of the form 1 << k has a one bit in position k and all other bits are zero, so we can use such numbers to access single bits of numbers.
-For example, the kth bit of a number is one exactly when k (1 << k) is not zero.
-The following code prints the bit representation of an int number k:
+A number of the form $1 \ll k$ has a one bit in position k and all other bits are zero, so we can use such numbers to access single bits of numbers.
+For example, the kth bit of a number is one exactly when $x \& (1 \ll k)$ is not zero.
+The following code prints the bit representation of an int number x: